 - Growing your business by being ethical and using that as part of your marketing

 Having a website designed as per the latest accessibility standards improves the user experience.
-Having accessibility in mind is not anymore a privilege when designing websites, it is a common need.
+Having accessibility in mind is not a privilege anymore when designing websites, it is a common need.

 Web Content Accessibility Guidelines (WCAG)